THE YEAR I BECAME A FOOD BLOGGER

 TO ALL THE BLOGGERS AND WOULD-BE BLOGGERS OUT THERE

 Suddenly I began to become very intensely aware of the thousands of people who might care about what I put on my grocery list as if they were all looking over my shoulder and I started to unravel.
 When I truly took in the numbers, put faces to them, considered the sheer depth and breadth of it all, it had the potential to change me.
 It would be easy to allow myself to be influenced by trying to please the masses and to keep up with all the popular trends, but then I would slowly no longer be me and no longer be the person behind the Alaska from Scratch that all these thousands people have come to love.
 I had to stay grounded.
 And there will be times when you will, too.
 And so, I hold my numbers at an arms length.
-I peek at them, I thank God for them, and try my hardest to go about my day-to-day life despite them.
+I peek at them and try my hardest to go about my day-to-day life despite them.

 I hesitated to include blogging advice here, because after all, I’ve only been doing this for a year and there are many other more-experienced bloggers out there.
 But, since you’ve asked, I am happy to share some of the tidbits I’ve learned over the past twelve months.